-Question 14: How can we best address the issue of global warming?
-In the survey, we provided half of the sample with information on cost and current use and provided half of the sample with no additional information.
-The next page includes the information.
+Information for Question 14: How can we best address the issue of global warming?

+In the survey, we provided half the sample with information on cost and current use and provided half the sample with no additional information.
+The information is shown below.